spekframework/spek/README.md

 ### Master Branch (0.1-SNAPSHOT)

 Always contains the active development including new features and bug fixes.
-Master always works with latest snapshot version of Kotlin (0.1-SNAPSHOT)
+Master always works with latest snapshot version of Kotlin (0.1-SNAPSHOT).
+Artifact version is 0.1-SNAPSHOT

 ### 0.1.x Releases